Review:

 Click on the item/s.

 When humans are asked to find all items that meet a certain criteria, they think about the concepts designated by the criteria.
-When search engines are asked to look for a word or group of words, they see the exact characters in the word, not the concept.
+When search engines are asked to look for a word or group of words, they see the exact characters in the word or words, not the concept.

 flags